whaaaley/AutoHotkeyScripts/README.md

 ### Functions:
 1. **`CreateBarsForMonitor()`**:
-Creates black padding for all sides (top, bottom, left, and right) for a given monitor.
+Creates transparent padding for all sides (top, bottom, left, and right) for a given monitor.

 2. **`ReserveWorkAreaForMonitor()`**:
-Adjusts the work area to reserve space for the black padding.
+Adjusts the work area to reserve space for the transparent padding.

 3. **`ExitFunc()`**:
-When the script exits, this function restores the original work area and removes the black padding.
+When the script exits, this function restores the original work area and removes the transparent padding.

 ### Usage:
 1. Ensure AutoHotkey v2.0 is installed.
 2. Adjust the monitor configuration according to your setup (position, width, height).
-3. Run the script to apply 36px black padding around all sides of your monitors.
+3. Run the script to apply 36px transparent padding around all sides of your monitors.
 4. The original work area will be restored when the script exits.

 ### Known Issues: